 So [as you can now understand], a lot of people actually have OCD but don’t think of it that way because we tend to think of handwashing or checking the light switch 10 times.
 That is a very Hollywood manifestation of it, which is real and happens, but most cases of OCD are a lot more subtle and difficult to identify because that loop is happening -- this constant going between 4 and 10 -- it’s happening internally [and] we can’t see it.

 The great news is we know exactly how to treat OCD.
-We know exactly the kind of steps to take to help you break out of that loop so that you don’t have to constantly be feeling like you’re vacillating between that 4 and that 10.
+We know the steps to take to help you break out of that loop so that you don’t have to constantly be feeling like you’re vacillating between that 4 and that 10.
 We know with good treatment that you can actually have your baseline be a 1 or 2.
 So if that sounds good to you, you can get in touch.
 I’m not necessarily a specialist in OCD, but I can do some treatment for mild OCD, and if you need another level of care, I know some great people that specialize in this and I’d be happy to give you their name.

 Laurel Therapy Collective